 Example: Changing Font Sizes

-Refer to the article linked here for advice on where you can add this snippet.
+Refer to the linked article for guidance on where to add the CSS snippet.

 Entire Form Example

-This example would change the font size for all text in the form:
+Change the base font size for the whole form:

 font-size: 18px;